 Three Trails Camp monitors the National Weather Service radio.
 Whenever Three Trails is included in Tornado or Severe Thunderstorm Watches, we move all campers close to areas of shelter, and move them into shelters during warnings.
 The pool, and ropes course are not used when lightning is near.
 We monitor campers water intake throughout the day and are especially aware during heat advisories.

 Our staff is excellent in working with and helping homesick campers deal with homesickness.
 It is very rare for one of our campers to leave camp early due to homesickness.
 The best way for a camper to remain homesick is when you say you will come get them.
 Please do not promise your child that if they are homesick you will come pick them up.
 Campers who are homesick usually grow tremendously during their time at camp, and are proud of themselves when the session is over and they see how much they have personally accomplished.

-If at any time you are worried about your camper being homesick, we invite you to call our Youth Office (816.350.0053) and speak with one of our staff who would love to talk with you about your child.
+If at any time you are worried about your camper being homesick, we invite you to call our Youth Office and speak with one of our staff who would love to talk with you about your child:

-Camp needs to be a safe place for everyone.
+Camp is a safe place where everyone belongs.
 All campers are instructed to treat each other as they would like others to treat them.
-They are also required to follow the directions of camp staff through cooperation and mutual respect.
+Campers will be asked to follow the directions of camp staff through cooperation and mutual respect.
 Staff will be trained in Positive Discipline methods.
-If a child is unable to do either, they will be encouraged to remember the camp rules, provided with a positive time out/cooling off period from activities and/or re-directed and given a chance to change their behavior.
-If campers repeatedly disrespect or harm other campers or staff, parents will be notified.
-Campers who are unable to interact at camp in a positive way will be sent home.
+If a child is unable to cooperate, they will be encouraged to remember the camp rules, provided with a positive time out/cooling off period from activities and/or re-directed.
+If campers are not able to respect others or cause harm to campers/ staff, parents will be contacted to discuss solution.
 Some infractions are serious enough to warrant campers being sent home without warning.